 You can read about creating 'all-natural' body lotions around the internet, but in my opinion- this is bad advice.
-Personally, I'd never offer a water-based product, like a lotion or body cream, without using a reliable, broad-spectrum preservative system.
+I'd never offer a water-based product, like a lotion or body cream, without using a reliable, broad-spectrum preservative system.
 It takes only a tiny percentage (1%) of a globally approved, paraben & formaldehyde-free preservative to keep your lotion or cream fresh and clean.
-Preservatives in this application, are our friends, Chickadee.
+Preservatives are a great invention, they friend, not foe.

-If you're looking to avoid using preservatives altogether, look for an all-oil formulation, such as a body butter.
-Because they contain no water, they don't need the drop of preservative a lotion would.
+If you're looking to avoid using preservatives altogether, an all-oil formulation, like a body butter, or whipped shea butter makes a good choice.
+Because they contain no water, they can't grow bacteria and do not require a preservative.

 Do you use natural colorants?

 Yes, I use natural clay's in several of my soaps, but I include them for benefits other than their color.
 They add minerals that are great for the skin, and a silkiness to the lather that makes it great for shaving.
 I've always loved color, so I use more vibrant, mica colorants for design.

 Mica is considered synthetic, but it's a skin-safe colorant that is used in the formulation of cosmetics and mineral make-up.
 If you wear any make-up at all, you're already using them.
 They are innocuous in make-up and even more so in a wash away product.

 Yes, all of my products are vegan.
 My ingredients come from plants, and I substitute Candililla Wax for beeswax.
 Many of my ingredients are organic as well.
 I'd never ask you to buy something that I wouldn't be serving up to my own family.
 I'd never (in a million years!) test on animals.
 All my testers are fully consenting adults.

 Why does soap take a month to make and what is a 'cure'?

 For cold-process soap-making, the time is mostly in the cure.
 'Curing' soap simply refers to the drying out period.